Cableman687/cyber_fridge/README.md

-# inventory-manager
+# Fridge Management
-An application to track company inventory and assets.
+An application to track whats in your fridge.